NetSAIL-UCI/Phoenix/README.md

 ### Understanding Derived Apps

-Under the path, `./datasets/alibaba/AlibabaAppsTest` you will find the below structure.
+Under the path, `./datasets/alibaba/AlibabaAppsTest` you will find the structure specified below.
 Note to users: please go over our paper's section 6.1 for a clear understanding.
 For example, knowing different resource tagging and criticality tagging will make it easier for the reader to understand the structure of this directory.

 - `./apps`  contains the dependency graphs (networkx graph objects) stored in `.pickle` files
 - `./eval`